Wild Patagonia

 Legs

-- 2 riding breeches or long leather chaps
+- 2 riding jodhpurs

 - 1 pair of Goretex trousers (waterproof and breathable)